Postgraduate Course: Accounting (MBA) (CMSE11246)

 |Summary||Business leaders need a solid understanding of how their organisation is performing in order to monitor, control, assess, and report on the contribution being made to shareholders and stakeholders.
 This course provides the skills necessary to understand, interpret and use financial information in a practical business context allowing MBA professionals to become more disciplined and analytical in the way they go about planning, executing and evaluating business plans and strategies.
 To achieve this, the course will look at the components of a set of financial statements and ways of analysing and interpreting that information, providing a basis for the later study of more advanced financial analysis on the MBA.
 The course also looks at the various tools used in management accounting, developing the skills necessary to analyse a range of financial decisions which are central to the success of an organisation.

 The lecture programme proceeds through the syllabus using numerical examples where relevant and providing the opportunity in class for both class discussion and individual practice with numbers.
 The Virtual Learning Environment (VLE) Learn will be the primary source of information relating to the course.
 Any announcements and additional information, such as topic slides, topic questions and solutions, assignments and links to additional materials, will be provided through this forum and course participants should use it regularly.
 The discussion board on Learn will also be used throughout the semester and will be the main forum for you to communicate with other members of the class and with the course lecturer.
-Course participants will be able to assess their understanding of a topic by completing short online multiple choice assessments.
+Course participants will be able to assess their understanding of a topic by completing short online multiple choice assessments and also by the submission of a number of assignments to the course lecturer for review and feedback.

-- Introduction to Financial and Management Accounting - ethics, purpose and users and regulatory framework.
+Introduction to Financial and Management Accounting - purpose and users and regulatory framework.

-- Financial statements of a Company and how to avoid creative accounting.
+Financial statements of a service and manufacturing company

 Student Learning Experience: